yasudacloud/strapi-plugin-csv-upload/README.md

 - Datetime and Email validation
 - Display messages in an easy-to-understand manner

+### Description
+Data registration is not Bulk Insert.
+That is, if there is an error during the request, it cannot be rolled back.

 If you have any questions or PR, please contact us here.